dwittenberg2008/epoxy-resin-wood/docs/index.md

   * "Resin on the resin, glue on the wood"

 5. How do you clean off epoxy when done or before another pour on top?
-  * Use 90% isopropyl alcohol to make sure everything else is removed
+  * Use 90% Isopropyl alcohol to make sure everything else is removed

 * "What would cause the clear epoxy to come out milky color?"